Unisex School Uniform Policy

 Why do this?

 Department for Education guidance on school uniform places huge emphasis on keeping costs to a minimum, and by having a uniform policy with simple staple garments (that can be bought at a local supermarket or on the high street), means parents can do just that.
 If you create rules that treat girls and boys unequally, then schools could face legal action under sex discrimination legislation.
-For example, you could claim that since you have children of different sex, the uniform policy prevents hand-me-downs, or that you've found in your local area that shopping for skirts and tights is more expensive than school trousers.
+For example, you could claim that since you have children of different sex, the uniform policy prevents hand-me-downs, or that you've found shopping for skirts, ankle/knee-high socks and tights (plus in some cases shorts to go underneath) is more expensive than school trousers and plain socks.

 Fighting Gender Stereotypes